 Corrections has an accredited Supervision to Registration programme open to those with a masters degree in psychology: however, places on this programme are extremely limited.
 Applicants must be employed by the department in the role of programme facilitor working within a Special Treatment Unit at one of our prisons.

 Many of our psychologists have joined us from other countries.
-You will need to be registered in clinical and/or forensic scope of practice in your home country and will need to obtain registration with the New Zealand Psychologists Board in either the clinical or general scope of practice.
-Check out whether or not you would be eligible for registration in New Zealand by visiting Psychogist board website.
+You will need to be registered in clinical, forensic or Counselling scope of practice in your home country and will need to obtain registration with the New Zealand Psychologists Board in either the clinical or general scope of practice.
+Check out whether or not you would be eligible for registration in New Zealand by visiting the Psychologist board website.

 You will also need a work visa.
 However, provided you meet NZ Immigration eligibility criteria this shouldn’t be a problem, as Corrections holds Accredited Employer status with New Zealand Immigration.